FMMT666/launchpad.py/README.md

     Returns the state of the buttons or the value of the last potentiometer change in RAW mode.

-    In case the last event was caused by a button being pressed or released, this function returns the button number and either "True" or "False" or if a potentiometer was rotated, its value (9..127).
+    In case the last event was caused by a button being pressed or released, this function returns the button number and either "True" or "False" or if a potentiometer was rotated or a slider moved, its value (0..127).

     Notice that this is different from other's Launchpad "ButtonStateRaw()" methods, as it forces you to check whether the 2nd field is a number or a boolean value.

+    Notice that the Control XL buttons do not support an analog velocity value.
+    For compatibility, either "0" or "127" are returned in the third list field, corresponding to "False" (0) or "True" (127).

       PARAMS:
-      RETURN: [ ]                        An empty list if no event occured, otherwise either [ <button>, <True/False> ] the button number and True or False or [ <potnum>, <value> ]      the potentiometer number and its value 0..127
+      RETURN: [ ]                               An empty list if no event occured, otherwise either [ <button>, <True/False>, 0/127 ] the button number, True or False and the velocity [ <potnum>, <value>     , 0     ] the potentiometer number and its value 0..127
               <button> and <potnum> are the RAW button or potentiometer numbers, the second field
               either determines the state of the button ("True" if pressed, "False" if released) or returns the value of the potentiometer that was changed.